Undocumented Students: FAQ

 Undocumented students face unique challenges in their quest to obtain postsecondary education.
-Below are some FAQs for undocumented students.
+Below are answers to frequently asked questions for undocumented students.

 However, under FERPA, a school or school district may disclose information from your education records without your consent to specific entities, such as a State education office, or for specific purposes, such as to comply with a court order.

 Your status will not prevent you from being admitted or from enrolling in classes.
 Your status as an undocumented student limits the type of financial aid you receive and could impact your tuition charges (Please read remaining FAQ for more details).

 When filling out the Free Application for Federal Student Aid (FAFSA), your parents should enter 000-00-0000 when the FAFSA asks for their SSNs.
 If your parents don’t have SSNs, they won’t be able to create FSA IDs and therefore won’t be able to sign your FAFSA form electronically.
 You’ll have to print out the signature page from the online FAFSA form so that your parents can sign it and mail it to the address indicated.

 The Florida Department of Education enacted legislation which authorizes an out-of-state tuition fee waiver for Florida high school graduates who meet the following criteria: